isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 - ``servers`` specifies the list of DNS servers where GSS-TSIG is enabled.

-The server map parameters are:
+The server map parameters are described below:

 - ``id`` assigns an identifier to a DNS server.
 It is used for statistics and commands.
 It is required, must be not empty and unique.